 9. UCO Stormproof Matches

-But the real reason these matches are so cool is because they are nearly impossible to extinguish in normal circumstances.
-You can literally dunk them in water after lighting them and they will relight.
+But the real reason these matches are so cool is that they are nearly impossible to extinguish in normal circumstances.
+You can literally dunk them in water after lighting them, and they will relight.
 The same goes for dirt, sand, or other materials: you can completely cover the match and it will re-ignite once uncovered.
 It’s actually really cool to test out.

-The matches come in a waterproof case which floats if it falls in water.
+The matches come in a waterproof case that floats if it falls in the water.
 The cool thing about the case being waterproof is that you can also keep some tinder in there.